 For more a more detailed history of Allonby, it's people and it's buildings visit Solway Past and Present.

+History of Allonby.
 The Holme St Cuthbert Histroy Group have produced two fine paperback books which are available through their website.